 The available empirical evidence suggests a working hypothesis where the observed flow patterns result from three-dimensional effects caused by the presence of variable topography.
 Off the New Jersey coast topographic variations on several scales alter the flow from idealized patterns generally attributed to coasts with straight and parallel contours.
 For example, large 50 km topographic variations which correspond to drowned river deltas are more or less uniformly distributed along the New Jersey coastline, and are believed to be responsible for the observed upwelling patterns observed during the summer (Glenn et al. 1996).
 Model results have shown that a meandering jet forms over these topographic highs that is shifted northward by the ambient alongshelf current as the event progresses.
-These meandering jets can cause net on/offshore flow Figure 5.31 Polar grid depicting wind and current vectors for 1994 transport events.
-The first two pairs of grids represents the firs 8 transport events.
-The first polar grid indicates (solid) 23-Feb, (dot) 1-Mar, (dash) 4-May and (dash-dot) 23-Aug.
-The second polar grid indicates (solid) 4-Sep, (dot) 15-Oct, (dash) 16-Nov and (dash-dot) 21-Nov.
-The final pair of polar grids indicate (solid) 28-Nov, (dot) 14-Dec and (dash) 23-Dec.
+These meandering jets can cause net on/offshore flow

+Figure 5.31 Polar grid depicting wind and current vectors for 1994 transport events.
+The first row, or pair, of grids represent the first 4 transport events.
+The first pair indicate (red) 23-Feb, (blue) 1-Mar, (green) 4-May and (black) 23-Aug.
+The second pair indicate (red) 4-Sep, (blue) 15-Oct, (green) 16-Nov and (black) 21-Nov.
+The final pair of polar grids indicate (red) 28-Nov, (blue) 14-Dec and (green) 23-Dec.
 All arrows indicate the direction the current or wind is moving.
 The compass is oriented into long- and cross-shore directions so that 90° is alongshore toward the north and 180° is cross-shore toward the coast.

 Figure 5.32 Polar grid depicting wind and current vectors for 4 of the 1995 transport events.
-The first pair of plots indicate (solid) 15-Jan, (dot) 19-May and (dash) 27-Jun.
-The second set indicate (solid) 6-Aug, (dot) 15-Aug and (dash) 28-Aug.
-For 1995 only 6 of the 11 events are depicted because of a lack of sufficient local wind data.
+The first row indicates (red) 15-Jan, (blue) 6-Aug.
+The second row indicates (red) 15-Aug and (blue) 28-Aug.
+For 1995, only 4 of the 8 events are shown because of a lack of sufficient local wind data.

 as the jet steers away from the coast on the upstream side, and back toward the coast on the downstream side.
 It is possible that downwelling favorable winds will produce a reverse effect, that may explain the persistent onshore movement in the S4 current measurements at Node A. Alternatively, small scale topographic features are also prevalent in the LEO-15 study area.
 Node A is located at the landward extension of a shore oblique sand ridge oriented approximately 20° clockwise from shore-parallel, and extending 2 km to the northeast (Figure 4.1).
 The presence of this distinctive feature alters the local bathymetry and also may steer the flow in a manner consistent with the predicted onshore flux.
 Similar flow patterns in the vicinity of shore oblique sand ridges have been measured off the southern coast of Long Island, New York (Han and Mayer 1981).
 Han and Mayer's (1981) figure 3b indicates distinct near-bottom onshore flow in a trough separating two sand ridges during downwelling favorable conditions.
 Slight near-bottom onshore flow is also seen on the landward side of the sand ridges, which is somewhat more representative of the bathymetry where the S4s at LEO-15 are moored.
 Preferential cross-shore flow is also common around headlands in stratified estuaries (Chant and Wilson 1997) and in tidal channels (Lu 1997).
-In addition, models of near-bottom flow over these sand ridges during downwelling favorable conditions show a slight onshore component in the trough separating ridge peaks (Trowbridge 1995).
+In addition, models of nearbottom flow over these sand ridges during downwelling favorable conditions show a slight onshore component in the trough separating ridge peaks (Trowbridge 1995).
 Thus, independent flow measurements and model predictions provide additional evidence that directionally bias lateral flow can in part be influenced by local variations in topography.